Healthy Home Evaluator

 From identifying asthma triggers and risk of lead poisoning to testing for CO and other health hazards, tremendous opportunity exists to incorporate a healthy home analysis into home performance assessments.

-The Healthy Home Evaluator (HHE) certification builds on the BPI Building Analyst (BA), Multifamily Building Analyst, Energy Auditor (EA), or Quality Control Inspector (QCI) certifications.
+The Healthy Home Evaluator (HHE) certification builds on the BPI Building Analyst (BA), Building Analyst Professional (BA-P), Multifamily Building Analyst, Energy Auditor (EA), or Quality Control Inspector (QCI) certifications.
 The HHE was developed in partnership with the Green & Healthy Homes Initiative (GHHI).
 A Healthy Home Evaluator assesses home-based environmental health and safety hazards and provides a prioritized list of recommendations to address those hazards.

 Listen to HHE Webinar (45 minutes) with panelists from BPI, GHHI, HUD's Office of Lead Hazard Control and Healthy Homes, and Healthy Housing Solutions.
 Partial funding for the HHE was provided by the U.S. Department of Housing and Urban Development.